aidansean/ScramBuildEggs/README.txt

   Yeah, this isn't perfect and it needs to be fixed.

 Do the colours mean anything?
   So far no, they just help the user identify similar error messages.
-If you get a lot of the cyan messages together then you probably missed to declare a whole block of variables.
+If you get a lot of cyan messages together then you probably missed to declare a whole block of variables.

 Will this thing change/evolve over time?